 - Be careful about food and water: Many illnesses from simple travelers’ diarrhea to parasitic infections can be acquired by eating foods to which your system is not accustomed.
 Travelers should be advised to select food with care.
 All raw food, no matter its location, is subject to contamination.

 - Try not to take risks with your health and safety: If you are feeling ill when you come home, see your primary health provider immediately and mention your travel history.
-If you get sick while abroad, call the number on your International SOS card and ask for assistance.
+If you get sick while abroad, contact Harvard Travel Assist and ask for assistance.

 - Review your health insurance coverage for care obtained outside the U.S.:

-o Students with HUSHP Supplemental are covered for medical emergencies and urgent care anywhere in the world.
+o Students with the HUSHP Student Health Insurance Plan are covered for medical emergencies and urgent care anywhere in the world.
 All other covered services will be paid at the out-of-network level.

-o Students who waived HUSHP Supplemental should contact their own insurance company to verify how their coverage works outside of the country.
+o Students who waived the HUSHP Student Health Insurance Plan should contact their own insurance company to verify how their coverage works outside of the country.

 o HUGHP members are covered for medical emergencies and urgent care anywhere in the world.
 HUGHP POS members may be seen for other services, but out-of-network levels apply.

 Note that you may be required to pay out of pocket for your care and submit for reimbursement from your insurance plan; contact the plan to confirm these details.

 Visit www.traveltools.harvard.edu and complete the recommended pre-departure steps, including registering your trip in the Harvard Travel Registry.
 Entering your travel and contact information in the Registry will help Harvard Travel Assist locate you and provide assistance in an emergency.
 Remember to update your registration throughout your trip if necessary (e.g. local cell phone number, changed travel plans).
 This step is required for students, and strongly recommended for all Harvard travelers.